lockedata/content-revision-project/homepage.md

 - Lone data scientist?: Let us be your team and peer review service! **Read more**

 ### Spiel
-**We know how to make data science work for you.**
+(h1 or h2 header size)**We know how to make data science work for you.**

-Problems with data will mean that mistakes are made and time is wasted.
+(h2 or h3 header size)Problems with data will mean that mistakes are made and time is wasted.
 Value will easily drain away from your organisation.

-Locke Data is here to stop that from happening.
+(ditto)Locke Data is here to stop that from happening.
 With our help, you can spend less time on needless admin and more time with the exciting parts of your next big project.

 ### Call to Action - schedule call
 #### Schedule Call Now